 Tech Tools for a Landscaping Business:

 Inventory Management Software offers business applications that manage and organize sales, material purchases, supplies, deliveries, and other processes.
 It is used to prevent overstock and shortages.
-For landscaping businesses, we recommend Backstore and Odoo Inventory.
+For landscaping businesses, we recommend Odoo Inventory.

 2. POS Systems.